Library of Routines

 Do not "GOTO" a sub-routine that has a RETURN at the end of it.
 The micro will not know where to return as the GOTO instruction does not put a return address into memory (the stack).

 The CALL instruction works to the full 1024 locations in a PIC12F629 chip.
+And the GOTO instruction works to the full 1024 instructions.

 USING THE CALL INSTRUCTION